 Do I need to book in the same days each week for dog daycare?

 No. Your dog can come as often or as infrequently as you like.
 However, as routine is reassuring for your dog and socialisation with canine friends is a decisive factor in their well-being, we recommend that they come reasonably regularly.
-We have special offers for clients who commit to and pay for 10 or 20 bookings at a time.
+We have special offers for clients who commit to sending their dogs three, four or five days a week.

 Some of our dog’s humans like to coordinate with each other so that their dogs can spend the day with their favourite four-legged friends.
 We think that this is a great idea and encourage our clients to get to know each other at our events so that they know their dog’s friends.